Drac-Zhang/Logic-App-Standard-Backup-Tool/README.md

 2. The Azure Storage Account can be protected via Private Endpoint or firewall, make sure that the Azure Function can access the source/target Azure Storage.

 ## Configuration for Azure Function
-We need to add 3 application settings in Azure Function configuration (For the local development, please refere to **sample.local.settings.json**)
+We need to add 3 application settings in Azure Function configuration (Refere to **sample.local.settings.json** for VS Code development)

 ### LogicAppsToBackup